xalt/xalt/docs/source/115_xalt_internal_design.rst

 (i.e. mpiexec) to the MPI application.
 Since this is not reliable, XALT will continue to produce start records for large number of tasks for MPI jobs.

+For the above reasons, XALT (as of version 2.10.2+) no longer registers a signal handler.
+To activate use the configure option (--with-signalHandler=yes) or set the env. var.
+XALT_SIGNAL_HANDLER=yes.